-Keep Sharp: Build a Better Brain at any Age
+Keep Sharp: Build a Better Brain at Any Age

 Get exercising and work up to 7 or 8 hours weekly is the best way to maintain brain health and stave off Alzheimer's disease and other dementia is Sanjay Gupta's primary recommendation in his book “Keep Sharp: Build a Better Brain at any Age”.